quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 and 14 with a preference for higher versions.
 The client initiates a connection attempt with version 12.
 Let's explore two independent example scenarios:

-* In the first scenario, the server supports versions 10, 13, and 14 but only 13
+* In the first scenario, the server supports versions 10, 13, and 14, but only 13
   and 14 are Fully-Deployed (see {{server-fleet}}).
 The server sends a Version Negotiation packet with versions 10, 13, and 14.
-This triggers an incompatible version negotiation and the client initiates a new connection with version 14.
+This triggers an incompatible version negotiation, and the client initiates a new connection with version 14.
-  Then the server's Available Versions field contains 13 and 14.
-In that scenario, the client would have also picked 14 if it had received a Version Negotiation packet with versions 13 and 14, therefore the handshake succeeds using Negotiated Version 14.
+  Then, the server's Available Versions field contains 13 and 14.
+In that scenario, the client would have also picked 14 if it had received a Version Negotiation packet with versions 13 and 14; therefore, the handshake succeeds using Negotiated Version 14.

-* In the second scenario, the server supports versions 10, 13, and 14 and they are all Fully-Deployed.
+* In the second scenario, the server supports versions 10, 13, and 14, and they are all Fully-Deployed.
 However, the attacker forges a Version Negotiation packet with versions 10 and 13.
-This triggers an incompatible version negotiation and the client initiates a new connection with version 10.
-Then the server's Available Versions field contains 10, 13 and 14.
-In that scenario, the client would have picked 14 instead of 10 if it had received a Version Negotiation packet with versions 10, 13 and 14, therefore the client aborts the handshake with a version negotiation error.
+This triggers an incompatible version negotiation, and the client initiates a new connection with version 10.
+Then, the server's Available Versions field contains 10, 13 and 14.
+In that scenario, the client would have picked 14 instead of 10 if it had received a Version Negotiation packet with versions 10, 13, and 14; therefore, the client aborts the handshake with a version negotiation error.

 This validation of Available Versions is not sufficient to prevent downgrade.
-Downgrade prevention also depends on the client ignoring Version Negotiation packets that contain the Original Version; see {{incompat-vn}}.
+Downgrade prevention also depends on the client ignoring Version Negotiation packets that contain the Original Version (see {{incompat-vn}}).

-After the process of version negotiation in this document completes, the version in use for the connection is the version that the server sent in the Chosen Version field of its Version Information.
+After the process of version negotiation described in this document completes, the version in use for the connection is the version that the server sent in the Chosen Version field of its Version Information.
 That remains true even if other versions were used in the Version field of long headers at any point in the